WokLibCodeClub/.github/profile/README.md

 ### Next sessions

-Code Club will be back on Saturday 28 September 2024!
+Wokingham Library Code Club will be back on Saturday 28 September 2024!
 We look forward to seeing you.

 #### Scratch